Ekram49/Ekram49.github.io/_posts/2025-07-15-Nautilus-Labs-Take-Home-Assignment.md

 image: https://raw.githubusercontent.com/Ekram49/Ekram49.github.io/refs/heads/master/img/Nautilus%20Labs%20Take%20Home%20Assignment/Nautilus%20Labs%20Logo.png
 ---

-My journey as a maritime data analyst began at Nautilus Labs, a maritime technology startup that leveraged AI-driven analytics to optimize vessel speed, route, and performance, reduce fuel consumption, and minimize emissions for more sustainable and efficient shipping operations.
-I joined Nautilus in April 2022 as a Voyage Optimization Analyst, and later on, worked as a Senior Maritime Analyst until the company wound down its operation back in November 2023.
+My journey as a maritime data analyst began at <b>Nautilus Labs</b>, a maritime technology startup that leveraged AI-driven analytics to optimize vessel speed, route, and performance, reduce fuel consumption, and minimize emissions for more sustainable and efficient shipping operations.
+I joined Nautilus in April 2022 as a <b>Voyage Optimization Analyst</b>, and later on, worked as a <b>Senior Maritime Analyst</b> until the company wound down its operation back in November 2023.

 The last stage of my hiring process was a take-home assignment that included a simple data analysis and data-driven decision-making task, and a client communication task.
 I found the assignment very insightful, as it gave me a good understanding of what day-to-day work as a VO analyst at Nautilus may look like.